Work Study Opportunities

 The chart below reflects the estimated number of hours a student may work per week to fully utilize his/her employment eligibility during the academic year.
 These figures are based on a possible 30 weeks of work for the academic year (excluding breaks).

-Helena College employs a wide variety of student workers who perform invaluable services with passion, commitment, and initiative.
+Helena College employs a wide variety of Work Study Students who perform invaluable services with passion, commitment, and initiative.
 All while developing important skills and experience they will carry with them into their future careers upon graduation.
-Our student employees contribute so much to the campus community and providing access and support to our students’ success.
+Our work study students contribute so much to the campus community and provide access and support to our students’ success.

 In addition, through the Federal Work Study Program, several local nonprofit agencies hire Helena College students to work in community service positions for their organizations.

-We encourage all departments to recognize them for their hard work not only during Student Employment Week, but throughout the year to let them know that their efforts are valued.
+We encourage all departments within Helena College to recognize them for all their hard work not only during Work Study Student Appreciation Week, but all throughout the year to let them know that their efforts are valued.

-Supervisors nominate their student workers for Student Employee of the Year.
+Work Study Supervisors nominate their student workers for the Work Study Student of the Year Award!

 To be eligible for consideration, the nominee must be: